jwcompdev/PyLinuxToolkit/README.md

 PyLinuxToolkit is a GUI app for making linux administration tasks easier.

-So far it contains a built in terminal that can be used to run commands locally and over ssh.
+So far it contains a built-in terminal that can be used to run commands locally and over ssh.

 WARNING: This project is in the very early stages of development and the code base will be changing often.